spiros-g/Aurora-Theme-For-Home-Assistant/README.md

-Aurora Theme for Home Assistant offers a sleek, modern aesthetic with a focus on glass-like transparency and dynamic background animations.
+Aurora Glass for Home Assistant offers a sleek, modern aesthetic with a focus on glass-like transparency and dynamic background animations.
 Designed to enhance your Home Assistant interface, this theme includes subtle gradients, transparent overlays, and refined card styles for a visually appealing experience.
 The theme features adjustable header height, a customizable sidebar, and elegant color schemes to match your preferences.

 **Features:**
 - Glass-like transparency and blur effects